jabbourb/omnicpp2/README.markdown

   might take quite some time to complete, especially for includes in large projects.
-- Tags should be generated with the "+n" field to improve accuracy (it will still work otherwise, not as well though); furthermore, the use of '--extra=+q' has been forced down as it speeds up tag searches by narrowing down the results.
+- Tags should be generated with the "+n" field to improve accuracy (it will still work otherwise, not as well though); on the other hand, we passed on the '--extra=+q' option since profiling has shown it didn't speed up tag searches.
 - Current buffer code is tokenized, but file greps are not, and are still unable to match instructions spanning multiple lines or detect comments/strings.